rafaelff/YouSing/README.md

 ** the program works without client controllers, but it's recommended for a better experience

+## Dependencies
+- Node.js
+  - opener
+  - quick-local-ip
+  - sqlite3
+  - ws
+  - youtube-node

 ## To-do list
+- [ ] Make a help file
 - [ ] Find a way to avoid showing unavailable videos on the search results
 - [ ] Pack the application for easy to install
+- [ ] Improve the quality of the icon